aldrick-t/puzzlebot-emdial/README.md

 2. **Python 3.10**:
    The packages in this repository are compatible with Python 3.10.
 Make sure you have it installed. (other versions may work, but they are not tested)

+3. **Ubuntu 22.04**:
+   The packages are developed and tested on Ubuntu 22.04.
+While they may work on other versions, it is recommended to use Ubuntu 22.04 for compatibility.
+Any architecture is supported.

 ## Local machine Installation